 FAQ: Meretricious Relationships

 - How long do we have to be together?
 There is no statutory length of time.
 But no court has held a meretricious relationship exists if it’s less than three years old.
+And I have had courts rule that a CIR did not exist in longer term relationships, depending on the facts.

 - Can I (she) get attorney fees from the other side?
 No.